Let me tell you briefly about myself. I am a passionate and creative artist.

 I started from the very bottom and worked my way up often juggling with hard work while still practicing my photography skills in the sidelines.
 It was not easy, but I endured.
 And here I am.
 Hope springs eternal.

-In my stubbornness to fulfill my dream, I was chosen to be part of this nationwide initiative of 200 photographers for the 10,000 Head Shots Project by Peter Hurley and Tony Tafe.
+In 2020, I was chosen to be part of this nationwide initiative of 200 photographers for the 10,000 Head Shots Project by Peter Hurley and Tony Tafe.

 One Spring in New South Wales, my brothers in the seminary and I went to a field trip in the Australian Parliament in Canberra.
 I noticed something in the Government logo which I found remarkably interesting.
 I asked my seminary director “why does the official insignia of the Government of Australia has a Kangaroo and Emu on each side of it?”
 He said, “because kangaroos and emus are few of the animals that never walk backwards, they always move forward.”